yzhao062/yzhao062/README.md

 - **Oct 2020**: Our paper [AutoAudit: Mining Accounting and Time-Evolving Graphs](https://github.com/mengchillee/AutoAudit) will appear in [BigData 2020](http://bigdataieee.org/BigData2020/).
 It is a system for detecting anomalies in time-evolving graphs.
 Great work with Meng-Chieh Lee, Aluna Wang, Pierre Jinghong Liang, Leman Akoglu, Vincent S. Tseng, and Christos Faloutsos!

-- **Oct 2020**: Have a new system paper ([SUOD: Accelerating Large-scare Unsupervised Heterogeneous Outlier Detection](https://www.andrew.cmu.edu/user/yuezhao2/papers/20-preprint-suod.pdf)) under review at a major ML conference.
-[SUOD](https://github.com/yzhao062/SUOD) is an acceleration system for large-scale unsupervised outlier detection.
-It has been downloaded by more than 700,000 times, included as part of [PyOD](https://github.com/yzhao062/pyod), and presented in *AAAI Workshop on* [*Artificial Intelligence for Cyber Security (AICS)*](http://aics.site/AICS2020/).

 - **Sep 2020**: We have a new paper [Automating Outlier Detection via Meta-Learning](https://arxiv.org/abs/2009.10606) ([code](https://github.com/yzhao062/MetaOD)) out.
 In this paper, we propose the first unsupervised meta-learner that can select (recommend) the most performing outlier detection model on an arbitrary dataset.